John Todd (footballer): Playing career

-He was appointed the playing captain-coach of South Fremantle in 1959 but relinquished the position in 1960.
+Todd was appointed the playing captain-coach of South Fremantle in 1959 but relinquished the position in 1960.
 He retired from playing in 1964 and was reappointed coach in 1966.
 He made a comeback to the playing field in June 1966 in the Foundation Day Derby but retired again soon after, finishing with 132 games.

 Coaching career

 As a coach, Todd's style was generally regarded as that of the "old school" drill sergeant.
 While he learned to adjust his approach over time, he never compromised when it came to discipline.
 He was not afraid to drop or sack players, regardless of their stature, if he felt they did not meet his standards, and pushed his players to their limits on the training track to test their resolve.

-South Fremantle Football Club Coach (WANFL) (1959) (1966-1968)
+South Fremantle Football Club (WANFL) (1959, 1966–1968)

 Todd first coached his old club South Fremantle as a captain-coach in 1959, then after his retirement as a player, Todd returned to coach from 1966 to 1968, after which he wrote for The West Australian during the 1970 season.